At this time of year, the markets are full of strange yellow fruit that look like a weirdly big and lumpy apple or a mis-shaped pear.

-Quince pudding with clotted cream (Ayva Tatlısı) is one of the favourite winter desserts in Turkey (we have a delicious recipe for you here at Fethiye Times tomorrow).
+Quince pudding with clotted cream (Ayva Tatlısı) is one of the favourite winter desserts in Turkey.
+Here’s a delicious recipe for you to try.

 In fact, the fruit is widely used in Turkish cuisine, and besides pastry and preserves, quince is mainly prepared as a vegetable—it might be stuffed, added to salads, kebabs, meat stews, and other savoury dishes such as bulgur pilaf.